iluwatar/java-design-patterns/fluent-interface/README.md

 Benefits:

-* Improved code readability and maintainability.
+* Adopting the Fluent Interface pattern in your Java projects can significantly enhance code readability and maintainability.
 * Encourages building immutable objects since methods typically return new instances.
 * Reduces the need for variables as the context is maintained in the chain.